https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 JT: Yeah, okay

-MT: So, I just remember that one time when I was doing some of the--I know I had
+MT: So, I just remember that one time when I was doing some of the--I know I had to go in the back

 JT: Yeah